Nitheesh-S/Nitheesh-S/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a simple file renaming desktop app with electronjs and react.
+- 🔭 I’m currently working on a django and golang.
-- 🌱 I’m currently learning NodeJS and React.
+- 🌱 I’m currently learning apache airflow.

 <!--
 - 👯 NodeJS, basic authentication services